You know what the worst thing about technology these days is? Having to create a new website to stay up to date.

 You haven’t updated your site in more than 3 years

 Even if your site doesn’t look as old as those above, there have been many advancements in the past 3 years worth updating on your site.
 Is your site SSL secured or mobile compatible, for example?
-At Weidert Group, we’ve personally updated our site twice in the last 5 years.
-In order to get the absolute most from your website, you have to make sure it’s up to date with the latest trends and designs.
+We’ve personally updated our site twice in the last 5 years.
+In order to get the absolute most from your website, you have to make sure it’s up-to-date with the latest trends and designs.

 You aren’t getting enough leads or conversions from your site